chrisgzim/Jamf-API-Group-to-Search-Convertor/README.md

 LOGS!!
 There is now a log for the multiple migration path.
 Feel free to change the path, for now the script defaults to /tmp/conversion.log

 This script was a lot of fun to build.
 Learned some really cool substitution strategies.
 No doubt there are more effiecent methods to this madness.

+##FYI

+If you're looking for a solution that isn't using AppleScript to guide you through your journey, I would recommend checking out Mike Levenick's [Stupid Groups](https://github.com/mike-levenick/stupid-groups)